 Three Persons in One Being

 This creed caused much dispute and controversy in the church for the next 50 years, for the Bible is clear that only one God exists (monotheism).
-Trinitarians, therefore, developed the concept that the Father, the Son, and the Holy Spirit are a single Being; together they are the one God of the Bible.
+Trinitarians, therefore, developed the concept that the Father, the Son, and the Holy Spirit are a single Being; that together they are the one God of the Bible.
 However, since there are differences between the Father, the Son and the Holy Spirit, such as that the one is begotten and the other not, the thought developed that they are three different Persons within the one single Being.
-The Three Person in One Being theology was clearly enunciated by the first council of Constantinople in the year 381.
+This concept was reflected in the writings of the Cappadocian Fathers, late in the 3-hundreds (fourth century).

 The word Trinity has two possible meanings.
 With a lower case, “trinity” simply means a group of three.
-But we currently use the word “Trinity,” with a capital “T,” as a proper name for the single Being who consists of three divine Persons.
+Some early Christians used the word in that sense.
+They did not yet differentiate between upper case and lower case letters, but that was the meaning they attached to the Greek and Latin equivalents of the word.
+But, today, we do differentiate between upper and lower case, and we use the word “Trinity,” with a capital “T,” as a proper name for the single Being who consists of three divine Persons.

-The conclusion that the Son is God as much as the Father is God is, therefore, the foundation on which the Trinity theory rests.
+The foundation on which the Trinity theory rests is, therefore, the conclusion that the Son is God as much as the Father is God is.
 Both the One Being/Three Persons and the dual nature theories simply are secondary attempts to reconcile the Bible with the conclusion that the Son is God.

 The concepts in this section will be brought out in more clarity in the articles that will follow.

 In the fifty years after Nicaea, that creed was rejected by most church leaders.
-Arianism was the main competitor for the Trinity theory and held the sway until the year 381.
-This theory is analyzed in a later article.
+Arianism was the main competitor for the Trinity theory and dominated the church until the year 380.
+Arianism is explained in a later article.
 In summary, Arianism argues that the Son is not equal to the Father, but was begotten by the Father before time and that God created all things through the Son.
-In other words, in the infinity beyond time, the Father was before the Son, using the word “before” metaphorically.
+In other words, in the infinity beyond time, the Father was before the Son, but then we use the word “before” metaphorically.

-The articles below discuss the Christologies of Polycarp, Justin Martyr, Ignatius of Antioch, Irenaeus (bishop of Lyons), Tertullian and Origen; the greatest and most influential Christian theologian before Augustine.
+The articles below discuss the Christologies of Polycarp, Justin Martyr, Ignatius of Antioch, Irenaeus (bishop of Lyons), Tertullian and Origen.
+Origen was the greatest and most influential Christian theologian before Augustine.
 The purpose is to evaluate the following aspects from the definition of the Trinity against their works:

 1. The Son is God.